 This post was written in February 2012.
-Since then I’ve posted 2013 Geography Program Rankings using an updated methodology and, more recently, I’ve published GIS Graduate Program Rankings.
+Since then I’ve posted 2013 Geography Program Rankings, 2014 GIS Graduate Program Rankings and, more recently, 2015 Top Graduate Programs for Spatial Careers .
 Please check out these newer rankings!

 I love lists and, especially, ranked lists.
 Even though I never seriously considered going to medical school or engineering school I was always very interested to find out which programs were ranked at the top.
 I routinely read the US News & World Report annual rankings of top colleges and graduate programs and I’ve since followed the Wall Street Journal and Economist MBA rankings.
 When I became interested in pursuing a graduate degree in geography, I was disappointed to find that there were no publications that ranked graduate geography programs.
 So, I’ve decided to create my own rankings and post them here.